 But throughout the Empire, the Royal Arms are what mattered the most.
 Since 1837, when Queen Victoria ascended the throne, they have existed in the form shown below.
 On the shield, the three gold lions on red represent England, the single red lion on gold represents Scotland, and the gold harp on blue represents Ireland.
 (England and Scotland are also represented, respectively, by the lion and unicorn supporters.)
 “Dieu et Mon Droit” (“God and my right”) is the motto of the British sovereign; “Honi Soit Qui Mal Y Pense” (“Shame be to him who thinks ill of it”) is the motto of the Order of the Garter, England’s premier order of chivalry.
 (The deer, fish, water, and boats are all decorative.
 This rendition was done by Alexander Scott Carter and was part of a larger painting celebrating the silver jubilee of George V in 1935.
 It adorned the ceiling of the lobby of the head office of the Imperial Bank of Canada in Toronto until the 1960s, when the building was pulled down.)
 These arms were used extensively in colonial- and dominion-era Canada, and you can still see them here and there, especially in courthouses.

 On July 1, 1867 the first British North America Act went into effect.
 The Province of Canada was redivided and the new entities named Ontario and Quebec.
 But they were confederated, along with the colonies of Nova Scotia and New Brunswick, in a new polity designated the Dominion of Canada.* This polity had its capital at Ottawa and enjoyed a sort of home rule status within the British Empire.
 Each of its constituent provinces was granted its own coat of arms, and the arms of the Dominion were simply these four coats of arms all combined on the same shield.
-Here it is in full colour; Ontario is in the top left, Quebec in the top right, Nova Scotia in the bottom left, and New Brunswick in the bottom right.
+Here it is in full colour displayed on a stained glass window in St. James Cathedral in Toronto; Ontario is in the top left, Quebec in the top right, Nova Scotia in the bottom left, and New Brunswick in the bottom right.

-You can see it on the Canada Gate at Buckingham Palace in London.
+You can see it in outline on the Canada Gate at Buckingham Palace in London.

 On a monument to the Northwest Rebellion at Queen’s Park in Toronto.